coveooss/headless-starter/README.md

-# Coveo Headless Starter Project
+# Coveo Headless React Starter Project

 This project serves as a starting point for the Coveo Headless Tutorial (**coming soon!**).